 “Shhhh…” I would say, afraid I would miss his talking points.

 My fantasies didn’t end in college.
-I met a very creative guy at the Brooklyn Museum about 2-years ago.
+I met a very creative guy at the Brooklyn Museum about two years ago.
 He was a photographer, blogger, art connoisseur, among other things.
 When he told me these things I got so excited, he touched the creative side in me so I allowed my fantasies to run free.
 Maybe we would get married in Egypt among the pyramids and travel around the world, taking pictures of beautiful things and creating masterpieces of artwork.
 Our children would be as funky and high-spirited as us.
-They of course would be the most cultured children in class because they traveled all over the world before kindergarten.
+They, of course, would be the most cultured children in class because they traveled all over the world before kindergarten.
 We both were feeling the excitement.
-He had a whole bunch of fantasies for me as well, and his dealt with us traveling from state to state and being foodies together and I was so down with that.
+He had a whole bunch of fantasies for me as well.
+He wanted us to travel from state to state, being foodies together and visiting museums.
+I was so down with that.
 About the second week into our “soul-deep” connection, I just knew we would be together.
 Then he did the unthinkable.
 He sent me a provocative picture and I had to cut him off instantly.
-I could understand if we had sexual conversations, but we didn’t, it was too soon and that picture was unwarranted.
+I could understand if it was warranted but it was too soon.
 I wanted nothing to do with him from that point on—but that situation is a whole other blog entry on having standards and knowing your worth.
-The point is, after we talked, as short lived as it was; I was kind of disappointed that we ended so soon.
+The point is, after we talked, as short-lived as it was, I was kind of disappointed that we ended so soon.
 I really liked the fantasy that I created for us.
 Once again, I allowed my fantasies to feed me with false hope and nothing good came out of it.

-So here I am now, recounting these embarrassing yet honest moments in my life, because I was prompted by the spirit to do so.
-I know the dangers that fantasies can bring as innocent as they may seem.
+So here I am now, recounting these embarrassing yet honest moments in my life because I was prompted by the spirit to do so.
+I know the dangers that fantasies can bring, as innocent as they may seem.
 I know that I am allowing myself to fall for the fantasies as opposed to letting God do the work.
 I know how dangerous it is to let these fantasies impact you because you’ll be left disappointed and sad when the reality of the situation actually sets in.
 What I don’t understand is why I do it, which is why I struggled with writing this post initially, although it’s been on my heart to do so for a few months now.
 I don’t have a magical solution to the problem, partially because I don’t know why I do it myself.
-I think it’s because I yearn for the “happy ending” so bad and more so because we live in a world that’s constantly telling you, no one get’s the happy ending.
-We live in a society where divorce is at an all time high, marriages are sometimes ruined by cheating spouses, and main stream media and music is constantly devaluing my worth as a black woman (saying we are unworthy of marriage and healthy relationships).
+If I could take a stab at my why, I think it’s because I yearn for the “happy ending” so bad.
+We live in a world that’s constantly telling you, no one gets a happy ending.
+We live in a society where divorce is at an all-time high, marriages are sometimes ruined by cheating spouses, and mainstream media and music are constantly devaluing the worth of black women (saying we are unworthy of marriage and healthy relationships).
 That’s some pretty scary stuff.